-- The digitalization in the travel industry
+- The digital transformation in travel industry

 By using AI and digital automation to meet the needs of your existing and prospective customers wherever they are on their buying journey, companies of today – and the future – are able to adapt quickly to capture sales and win loyal customers.

-Timeline of digitalization in the travel industry
+Timeline of digital transformation in travel industry

 The basics of an eCommerce site seem straightforward: develop a website, advertise it and have payment systems set up.
 The advent of the internet has seen almost every form of service or product sold via this pervasive electronic medium.